 In total, the men stole six baby whales that day, all of whom were sold to aquariums.
 Most of them died within a year, and today, only one is alive: Lolita.

-Lolita has been living in captivity at the Miami Seaquarium since then, where she has been forced to live — and perform tricks that go against her species’ nature — in what has been described as “the smallest tank in North America” by In Defense of Animals.
+Lolita aka Toki was then held in captivity at the Miami Seaquarium from that moment up until her devastating 2023 death.
+For over 50 years, she was forced to live — and perform tricks that go against her species’ nature — in what has been described as “the smallest tank in North America” by In Defense of Animals.

 A USDA inspection report of the Miami Seaquarium, which included a 2021 evaluation of Lolita (referred to as Toki and Tokitae in the report), exposed a number of health issues Lolita was dealing with, including abnormal blood work, inflammation, a lower mandible injury, agitation, an injury from chlorine as evidenced by white lines in her eyes, and more.
 Additionally, the report found that the aquarium was not providing Lolita with adequate health care.